 Over the summer I enjoyed a Martha Stewart Living article about shell art.
 I’ve always been a fan of beach décor, not kitschy beach themed accents, just simple furniture and accessories that remind me of summer.

 Inspired by that article, I attempted some shell art for my office.
-Here is the end result:
+Here are the end results:

-• Clear glass vase(s) from a hobby thrift store.
-These were very inexpensive less than $5 each.
+- Clear glass vase(s) from a hobby thrift store.

 To make the starfish pencil cup simply wrap the twine around the cup.
 Make sure that the front overlaps to build up the twine, tie off in the front.
 Place a large amount of hot glue on the area where the twine overlaps and is tied off.
 Attach the starfish.
 Even people that don’t consider themselves handy can tackle this DIY project.
 Super simple.